DevanshSrajput/DevanshSrajput/README.md

 Handling Missing Values: Numerical columns are imputed with the mean, and categorical columns with the mode.

-Feature Encoding: Categorical features (like Gender, Married) are converted into numerical format using one-hot encoding.
+Feature Encoding: Categorical features are converted into numerical format using one-hot encoding.

-Data Scaling: Numerical features are normalized using StandardScaler to ensure they are on a consistent scale.
+Data Scaling: Numerical features are normalized using StandardScaler.

 Model Training:

-The preprocessed data is split into an 80% training set and a 20% validation set.
+The data is split into an 80% training set and a 20% validation set.

-Two models, Logistic Regression and Random Forest, are trained on the data.
+Logistic Regression and Random Forest models are trained.

 Model Evaluation:

-The models are evaluated on the validation set using Accuracy and Area Under the ROC Curve (AUC) as the primary metrics.
+The models are evaluated using Accuracy and AUC scores.

-The train_model.py script automatically compares the models and saves the one with the higher accuracy for use in the Streamlit application.
+The train_model.py script automatically saves the best-performing model for the live application.